hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 ### Use Case Description

-Joyce Johnson is a 39yo female who lives in New South Wales, Australia.
-Joyce is currently pregnant and has been recently diagnosed with gestational diabetes.
-Joyce’s general practitioner (GP), Dr Ginger Burrows, has decided to refer Joyce to an Endocrinologist and a Dietitian for further evaluation and support.
+Joyce Johnson, a 39-year-old woman from New South Wales, is pregnant and has recently been diagnosed with gestational diabetes.
+To provide Joyce with more comprehensive support, her regular general practitioner (GP), Dr Ginger Burrows, refers Joyce to both an endocrinologist and a dietitian.

-The referral includes an embedded patient summary containing Joyce's medical history and current medications at the time of referral.
-The embedded patient summary was authored by the GP (Dr. Ginger Burrows) through curation of a generated view of the data within their clinical information system, and was attested at the time of creation of the patient summary.
+As part of the referral, Dr Burrows includes an embedded patient summary that captures Joyce’s medical history and current medications at the time.
+This embedded summary is curated from Dr Burrow's clinical information system and attested at the time of creation, ensuring its integrity and alignment with clinical standards.

-Each health care provider (Endocrinologist and Dietician) receives and triages the referral.

-Joyce attends the consultation with the Endocrinologist.
-During the consultation, the Endocrinologist’s clinical system notifies them that a more recent patient summary is available from an external source, such as an updated version from the referring GP, a national health record system or another provider.
+The referral is received and triaged by both the endocrinologist and the dietitian.
+When Joyce later attends her appointment with the endocrinologist, the clinical information system alerts the provider that a more recent patient summary is available from an external source, in this case from the referring GP's clinical information system.

+The endocrinologist accesses and compares both the original embedded summary and the newer version to verify the currency and accuracy of Joyce’s clinical information.
+The more recent patient summary has been generated at the time of request for access by Dr Burrow's clinical information system and digitally signed to ensure integrity in transit.

-The Endocrinologist accesses and compares both patient summaries to verify the accuracy and currency of the clinical information.
-After reviewing the most recent data -  particularly Joyce’s current medication regimen - the Endocrinologist decides to adjust the insulin dosage and documents the decision.
-An updated treatment plan is shared with Joyce and the referring GP (Dr Ginger Burrows) to ensure continuity of care.
+Based on updated data - particularly around Joyce's medication regimen - the endocrinologist adjusts Joyce’s insulin dosage and documents the decision.

+An updated treatment plan is then shared with Joyce and Dr Burrows to maintain continuity of care across providers.

  <div>
     <img src="uc-referral-cj.png" alt="Referral to Specialist and Allied Health consumer journey" style="width:65%"/>